 - It’s a good idea to bracket* your exposures by one or two stops on both sides of the “starting exposure” for a total of 3 or 5 photos per shot.
 One of these will surely render a properly exposed moon.

 Below are some exposure values to start with.
 Bracketing with either of these as your starting point should give you a good photo of the Harvest Moon.

 Note that these are just suggested settings, there is no one correct exposure setting for shooting the Moon as there are too many variables.

-Sometimes the only way to capture a good exposure of both the moon and the foreground landscape, is with a double exposure; two photos on the same frame.
+Sometimes the only way to capture a good exposure of both the moon and the foreground landscape, is with a multiple exposure set to two; two photos on the same frame.

 - Take one with the exposure set for the detail of the moon.
 Take another longer exposure to capture the night scene.
 (A tripod is a must for this.)

-- The option to capture a double exposure is available on many but not all SLR cameras.
+- The option to capture a multiple exposure is available on many but not all SLR cameras.

-- If you can’t capture a double exposure in your camera, you could merge two photos together with photo editing software.
+- If you can’t capture a multiple exposure in your camera, you could merge two photos together with photo editing software.